kempff/python-solar/README.md

 * python manage.py runserver
 * Open browser, login and browse to 'http://127.0.0.1:8000/admin/' and create users and groups

+#### Static files

+* _sudo mkdir /var/www/solar_
+* Add environment variable: STATIC_ROOT='/var/www/solar/'
+* sudo chown to user and group that has access to copy files
+* In project pipenv shell run: _python manage.py collectstatic_ to copy all the files for serving through Nginx

+**Note: With DEBUG=True in the settings.py file Django serves the files from the project directory.**

 ### Influx DB

 * On Pi: